Kenny obtained his Bachelor of Science in Kinesiology specializing in Exercise Science from the University of Texas at San Antonio.

 Helping them change their dietary habits and activity level was also just as important, if not more important than teaching them proper exercise techniques.
 Ultimately, to gain the best results, it’s critical to be well rounded mentally, physically, and spiritually.

 My past jobs have taught me to be creative and how to modify all exercises to fit any person’s abilities.
 There is no one size fits all in this business and it should never be approached in this way.

 As your fitness expert I vow to give you 110 % every day, to educate you so that you have long lasting results, and to help you become the best you.
 This profession isn’t just another job for me, it is a purpose and I have every intention of fulfilling my purpose.

 Licensed Professional Counselor

 Caroline Johnson has worked in the field of mental health for over 5 years.
 She graduated with a Bachelor’s of Art in Psychology, minor in Neuroscience from the University of South Carolina and Master’s of Science in Clinical Mental Health Counseling from Mercer University in Atlanta, GA.
-Caroline is a Licensed Professional Counselor-Intern, supervised by Diana Hunt, LPC-S.

 Caroline has experience providing therapy to individuals, families, couples and groups using Cognitive Behavioral Therapy as well as Narrative Therapy.
 Caroline tries to assist individuals in identifying a stronger, healthier version of their self by tapping into their strengths and understanding their feelings to develop their unique meaning in life.
 Caroline believes as counselors we must treat the whole person by incorporating nutrition and exercise while providing compassion, empathy and support to navigate emotional pain to improve one’s overall well-being.